endlesspint8/endlesspint8.github.io/testing/2019-04-05-divide-it-we-stand.md

 ---
 layout: post
-title: How much drink is in that drink
+title: Divide it we 'stand
-subtitle: A Look at Drinking Units
+subtitle: 'Mericans Need Only Divide by 4
 tags: ["health", "", ""]
 shortlink:
 twitimg: